apache/zeppelin/docs/quickstart/install.md

 After Zeppelin has started successfully, go to [http://localhost:8080](http://localhost:8080) with your web browser.

-By default Zeppelin is listening at `127.0.0.1:8080`, so you can't access it when it is deployed in another remote machine.
+By default Zeppelin is listening at `127.0.0.1:8080`, so you can't access it when it is deployed on another remote machine.
 To access a remote Zeppelin, you need to change `zeppelin.server.addr` to `0.0.0.0` in `conf/zeppelin-site.xml`.

+Check log file at `ZEPPELIN_HOME/logs/zeppelin-server-*.log` if you can not open Zeppelin.

 #### Stopping Zeppelin